schicoma/cms-mvp/README.md

 # Awesome CMS with Angular
 This in a MVP of an awesome CMS 🔧

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

 ## Development server

 Run `npm i` to install the dependencies.
 Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.